Jathara Parivartanasana – The Belly Revolving Pose

-To strengthen the core try drawing in your lower abdominal muscles to help move your knees as follows: -
+To strengthen the core try drawing in your lower abdominal muscles to help move the knees.

 Inhale as you exhale let your knees fall to the right and turn your head to the left.
 The next time you inhale draw your lower abdominal muscles towards your spine and lift your knees up and return your head to the starting position.
 Now exhale and let your knees fall to the left and turn your head to the right, inhale and draw your lower abdominal muscles towards your spine and lift your knees up and return your head to your starting position.
 Continue like this for ten or more complete breaths.